 To create a third-party risk assessment questionnaire, you need to:

-- Design questions that strategically uncover misalignment risks against your chosen security or regulatory standard.
+Design questions that strategically uncover risks of misalignment against your chosen security or regulatory standard.

-- Implement remediation processes for rapidly addressing discovered risks exceeding your third-party risk appetite.
+Implement remediation processes to rapidly address discovered risks that exceed your third-party risk appetite.

 How do you write a risk assessment questionnaire?